Choosing Safe Toys for School-Age Kids

 Check the CPSC website for the latest information about toy recalls or call their hotline at (800) 638-CPSC to report a toy you think is unsafe.

-If you have any doubt about a toy’s safety, err on the side of caution and do not allow your child to play with it.
+If you have any doubt about a toy’s safety, don’t allow your child to play with it.